Network Cluster-Robust Inference: Asymptotic Theory

 The proof constructs a simple $\psi$-dependent process for which $\bm{\Sigma}^*$ is not block-diagonal.
-The requirements of nontrivial cluster sizes and connectedness of clusters are very mild, as previously discussed.
-Since the process satisfies Assumptions \ref{aseq}--\ref{areg} and \ref{apsi2} but fails to satisfy \autoref{acond}, this establishes the latter's necessity.
+Since the process satisfies Assumptions \ref{aseq}--\ref{areg} and \ref{apsi2} but not \autoref{acond}, this establishes the latter's necessity under weak conditions on the clusters.